Logos and uniforms of the New York Yankees: Proposed road uniform change

 Carlos Rodón in the modified road uniform introduced in 2024, which removes the white outline and sleeve trim, echoing the club’s pre-1973 road style.
 The Starr Insurance sponsor patch was added in 2023.

-Although the Yankees had worn the same road uniform since 1918 (with the exception of 1927 to 1930, when the arched "NEW YORK" was replaced by the word "YANKEES"), a radical change was proposed in 1974.
+Although the Yankees had worn the same road uniform since 1918 (except 1927 to 1930, when the arched "NEW YORK" was replaced by the word "YANKEES"), a radical change was proposed in 1974.
 Marty Appel, in his book Now Pitching for the Yankees, describes the proposed uniforms:

 In 1974 I walked into (then-General Manager) Gabe Paul's office to find samples of new Yankee road uniforms draped across his sofa.
 They were the opposite of the home pinstripes – they were navy with white pinstripes.
 The NY logo was in white.
 Gabe liked them.
 I nearly fainted.
 Although the drab gray road uniforms were not exciting, with the plain NEW YORK across the chest, they were just as much the Yankees' look as were the home uniforms.
 I think my dramatic disdain helped saved [sic] the day and saved the Yankees from wearing those awful pajamas on the field.

 The Yankees did, however, make some minor updates to the road jersey that season, including adding blue and white trim to the sleeve cuffs and a white outline to the jersey numbers and the "NEW YORK" arch.
 This road uniform design was in use through the 2016 season, when the spacing between "NEW" and "YORK" was tightened up.
 The white outlining and sleeve trim were both eliminated in 2024, returning the uniform to a solid gray jersey with blue NEW YORK across the chest.
 The change was made at the suggestion of team captain Aaron Judge, who had "loved the look" of throwback uniforms worn in 2021.

 Cap changes

 In 1992, the Yankees, along with all MLB teams, had an MLB logo added to the back of their caps for the first time.
 The following year, the Yankees became one of the last teams to wear a cap with a green underbrim.
 They did not switch to a gray underbrim until 1994, when most teams had been wearing a gray underbrim since the late 1980s.
-The Yankees along with all MLB teams switched from wool caps to synthetics beginning in 2007.
+The Yankees, along with all MLB teams, switched from wool caps to synthetics beginning in 2007.
 The new caps now have a black underbrim to reduce glare.